panaversity/learn-applied-generative-ai-fundamentals/05_agentic_future/readme.md

-# The Rise of Agentic AI: A New Era of Intelligent Collaboration
+# The Rise of Agentic AI: A New Era of Intelligent Collaboration (AI Stack 4)

 The future of AI is no longer just about powerful algorithms, it's about **agentic AI**.
 These AI agents will be proactive, autonomous systems capable of pursuing goals and adapting to their environment.
 This shift marks a significant change from the current reactive AI models that rely on human input.